Accessing your super

 Other conditions of release only apply under very limited circumstances and can allow you to access at least part of your super before you reach preservation age.

 If you have retired, or plan to retire soon, find out more about accessing your super in retirement.

 Early release of super

 There are some instances where you may be able to access your super early.

 Typically you can access your super early under these specific circumstances:

-- you are saving a deposit to buy your first home (First Home Super Saver Scheme)
+- Saving a deposit to buy your first home (First Home Super Saver Scheme)

-- you have less than $200 in your super account.
+- Have less than $200 in your super account.